 FAQs - Max Planck School of Photonics

-The Max Planck School of Photonics supports and educates excellent students within a novel program in the form of a postgraduate school, which stands out through its German wide network of excellent Fellows.
-The Fellows are scientists in the field of photonics and practice at institutes from universities, Max Planck Institutes, Fraunhofer Institutes, Leibniz Institutes und Helmholtz Research centers.
-Next to the professional training, a goal is the interconnection of students and excellent researchers.
-With this, the participants of the School are integrated actively into the photonic network in Germany.
+The Max Planck School of Photonics is a postgraduate school that supports, educates and connects excellent students from all over the world.
+It especially stands out due to its German-wide network of Fellows who are distinguished scientists in the field of photonics and practice at various universities, Max Planck Institutes, Fraunhofer Institutes, Leibniz Institutes und Helmholtz Research centers.
+Apart from providing first-class professional education and training, the MPSP's goal is to connect talented students with expert researchers in order to facilitate their active integration into the photonics network in Germany.

-Yearly, we accept 20 students for the program in the first phase (Master’s studies) and 40 students for the second phase (PhD project).
-In total and in the steady state, MPSP will comprise approximately 40 students in the first phase and 120 the second phase.
+Admission to the school is highly competitive.
+Annualy, we accept up to 20 students for the study phase of the program and 40 students for the research phase.
+As of now, the MPSP currently hosts approximately 40 students in the study phase and 120 in the research phase.

-Can I choose at which university I will perform the Master's studies?
+Can I choose the university at which I will complete the study phase?

-Can I choose at which university I will perform my PhD research?
+Can I choose the university at which I will complete the research phase?

 Who can apply for the MPSP program?

-By the time of admission into the program, applicants must have completed a Bachelor and/or Master's degree (B.Sc., B.Eng., or B.Tech. and M.Sc., M.Eng. or M.Tech.) with significant exposure to physics, engineering or a related subject depending on the program you apply for.
+By the time of admission onto the program, applicants must have completed a Bachelor's and/or a Master's degree (B.Sc., B.Eng., or B.Tech. and M.Sc., M.Eng. or M.Tech.) with significant exposure to physics, engineering or a related subject depending on the program you are applying for.
 More information on the required documents is available here.

 Can I apply although I have not (yet) finished my current academic degree?

 Yes, you can apply with a Transcript of Records (ToR) including the marks of all completed courses so far.
-However, if you are offered a place at the school you will have to provide the original final transcript and you academic degree certificates (as well as certified translations if necessary) with the start of the program at the latest.
+However, if you are offered a place at the school, the original of your final transcript as well as your degree certificates (including certified translations if necessary) will be required with the start of the program at the latest.